 “Students, educators and colleges have told us they would like to see an extra test date prior to early admission and application deadlines, and we have listened.
 This additional test date will allow students to focus on their coursework while they are in school and prepare for the ACT test during the summer.”

 One would imagine that this new test date will be as welcome as a cold glass of lemonade on a hot summer day.
-In theory, a July ACT shares the same major benefits of the August SAT:
+A July ACT shares the same major benefits of the August SAT:

 1. You can test before school starts.